Nair Brigade

 The Nair Brigade was the army of the erstwhile kingdom of Travancore in India.
-Nairs were a warrior community of the region.
-The personal bodyguard of the king Marthanda Varma (1706–1758) was also called Thiruvithamkoor Nayar Pattalam (Travancore Nair Army).
+Nairs are a warrior community of the region.
+The personal bodyguard of the king Marthanda Varma (1706–1758) was also called Thiruvithamkoor Nair Pattalam (Travancore Nair Army).
 The Travancore army was officially referred as the Travancore Nair Brigade in 1818.

-The headquarters of the brigade was in Thiruvananthapuram (Trivandrum).

 Origin and history

 The Nairs are the major aristocratic martial caste of Kerala.
-Each region is governed or ruled by Nair landlords or leaders with titles such as Pillai, Kurup, Kaimals, etc. The military setup of Nairs includes Nair soldiers who are encompassed under Nair landlords.
-There are hundreds of Nair lords in each kingdom, and these Nair landlords unite in times of emergency or at the request of Rajas or kings.
+Each region is governed or ruled by Nair landlords with titles such as Pillai, Kurup, Thachudaya Kaimal, etc. The military setup of Nairs includes Nair soldiers who are encompassed under Nair landlords.
+There were hundreds of Nair lords in each region of the Kingdom Quilon, who served as Madampi, Naduvazhi, and Deshavazhi, and these Nair landlords and their military united in times of emergency or at the request of Rajas or kings.
 Sometimes, they have more power or influence over the kings.